-UWRF makes personal finance course mandatory for students
+UWRF adds personal finance course to general education

 May 3, 2007